Muon $g-2$ with $SU(2)_L$ multiplets: Model setup and Constraints

 The second term in the above equation corresponds to inverse seesaw, but its matrix rank is one.
 Thus, we simply expect that the neutrino oscillation data is dominantly described by the first term $m_{\nu_{}}^{(II)}$.
 Notice here that we need the following constraint to achieve $m_{\nu_{}}\approx m_{\nu_{}}^{(II)}$;

-Here, we assume $m_D$ to be negligibly tiny in order to evade the mixing between the SM charged-leptons and the exotic charged fermions.
+It can be realized by requiring $m_L$ to be small; for example, if $m_D \sim 1$ Gev and $M_\psi = 1$ TeV we choose $m_L \ll 10^{-3}$ GeV.
+It is possible to make $m_L$ small since $g_L$ is free parameter.
+Here, we also assume $m_D$ to be negligibly tiny compared to $M_\psi$ in order to evade the mixing between the SM charged-leptons and the exotic charged fermions.
 In this case, there is no mixing between the active neutrinos and heavier neutral fermions also.
 Thus, the heavier neutral mass eigenvalues diag[$D_1,D_2$] are given by unitary matrix $V_N$ as $D =V_N M_N V_N^T$ where

 Here we assume $m\equiv m_R=m_L$ for simplicity.

 The active neutrino mass matrix is diagonalized by $D_\nu =U_{\rm MNS} m_\nu U_{\rm MNS}^T$ where $U_{\rm MNS}$ is Maki Nakagawa Sakata mixing matrix~\cite{ParticleDataGroup:2020ssz}.
 It suggests that we simply parametrize $y_\nu$ as follows: